gustavo-depaula/gustavo-depaula.github.io/content/wiki/GARD/Synthetic Runway Image Dataset.md

 2. Then, use the filtering tool to select which base images had easily recognizable runways with consistent markings and structure.
 3. In the end, 361 images were selected, and then only these canny edges were used to generate all images in the final dataset.

+## The final datasets

+In the published dataset, there are three datasets:
+1. `BaseImages`, containing 6498 images, 18 variations for each 361 canny edge images.
+2. `VariantImages`, containing 19494 images, 3 variations for each base image.
+These are the variants before the application of weather effects that create runway occlusion.
+3. `VariantImagesWithOcclusion`, containing 19494 images also, one for each image in variant images.

+For each image, that are 4 files associated with it:
+1. A `.png` file with the image itself.
+2. A `.json` file with the label of the image.
+3. A `.mask.png` file with a segmentation mask (black in the background, white on the runway).
+4. A `.txt` label file adapted to be used for training detection and segmentation models with YOLO, out of the box.

+The JSON label file carries not only the runway label, but all the information required to reproduce that specific image, such as the prompts and seed used in the diffusion step, what variant it is, what positional transformations were applied, and what occlusion effects were applied.

+This metadata is very helpful because it allows for image classification (such as selecting all snow images) and image reconstruction.
+For example, when assembling the dataset, I forgot to scale the runway keypoints in the diffusion outpaint stage, so all the labels in the variant dataset were wrong.
+But because I had kept the `albumentations` replay configuration, I was able to reconstruct all the labels without re-generating the images.
+It also allows for easy replication in peer reviews.

+In each directory, there are also `train.txt`, `test.txt`, and `val.txt` files, splitting the dataset randomly in 80/10/10 proportions.
+Because generated images that have the same source canny edge might share a lot of structure, thus leaking testing sample information into the training sample, the split takes the source image into account.

 ## Generated images

+Randomly chosen three template images.

+- Template Image | Canny Edge
+- Base Images
+- Variant Images
+- Variant Images with occlusion

 # Evaluation

+## Intrinsic evaluation

+The chosen metric for intrinsic evaluation was SSIM (Structural similarity index measure) [TODO: CITE].
+SSIM evaluates how similar two images are from each other.
+A SSIM of 1 indicates perfect similarity (the image with itself), a score of 0 indicates no similarity, and a score of -1 is perfect anti-correlation.

+It is hard to define what a good SSIM value would be, because, for example, a realistic and high-quality background that was significantly different from the original image would penalize the SSIM score, while not being a bad thing per se.
+On the other hand, because we generate the new image based on the canny edge structure from the template image, we should expect a positive correlation, if the generation process is working as intended.

+.... insert results here

+These are positive results, clearly showing that the data augmentation process is working as intended.
+The generated images are positively correlated with the template images (expected for a data augmentation pipeline), while as diversity is added, the similarity significantly drops.

+## Extrinsic evaluation

+For extrinsic evaluation, several pre-trained segmentation models are fine tuned, comparing their performance when trained exclusively on the synthetic images of LARD [@ducoffe_lard_2023] and when trained on the project's datasets.

+To validate the performance of the trained models, the human-labeled real images of the LARD dataset are used.
+The real images of LARD are divided into two folders: *"nominal cases"* and *"edge cases"*, the latter with poor runway visibility.

+Three pre-trained models from the YOLO v11 family are fine-tuned: YOLO11n (*n* for nano), YOLO11s (*s* for small), and YOLO11m (*m* for medium).
+The larger models YOLO11l and YOLO11x weren't trained because of hardware constraints.

+There are two tasks YOLO reports metrics for: detection, where it compares bounding boxes, and segmentation, where it compares segmentation masks.

+... insert table here

+## The good, the bad, and the ugly

+criticize using lard nominal

 # Conclusion